List of Canada men's national soccer team hat-tricks

-This article is a list of the hat tricks scored by or conceded by the Canada men's national soccer team.
+This article is a list of the hat-tricks scored by or conceded by the Canada men's national soccer team.
 Besides the instances of a player scoring three goals in a game, the list also includes games where a player has scored more than three goals.

-The only players with multiple hat tricks in international play are Lucas Cavallini and Jonathan David, each with two hat tricks apiece.
+The only Canadian players with multiple hat-tricks in international play are Jonathan David with three, and Lucas Cavallini with two.